 Not sure if your self-talk is positive or negative?
 Some common forms of negative self-talk include:

 - Filtering.
-You magnify the negative aspects of a situation and filter out all of the positive ones.
+You magnify the negative aspects of a situation and filter out all the positive ones.
 For example, you had a great day at work.
 You completed your tasks ahead of time and were complimented for doing a speedy and thorough job.
 That evening, you focus only on your plan to do even more tasks and forget about the compliments you received.

 - Personalizing.
 When something bad occurs, you automatically blame yourself.
 For example, you hear that an evening out with friends is canceled, and you assume that the change in plans is because no one wanted to be around you.

 - Polarizing.
 You see things only as either good or bad.
 There is no middle ground.
-You feel that you have to be perfect or you're a total failure.

 Focusing on positive thinking

 You can learn to turn negative thinking into positive thinking.
 The process is simple, but it does take time and practice — you're creating a new habit, after all.
-Here are some ways to think and behave in a more positive and optimistic way:
+Following are some ways to think and behave in a more positive and optimistic way:

 - Check yourself.
 Periodically during the day, stop and evaluate what you're thinking.
 If you find that your thoughts are mainly negative, try to find a way to put a positive spin on them.

 - Be open to humor.
 Give yourself permission to smile or laugh, especially during difficult times.
 Seek humor in everyday happenings.
 When you can laugh at life, you feel less stressed.

 - Follow a healthy lifestyle.
 Aim to exercise for about 30 minutes on most days of the week.
 You can also break it up into 5- or 10-minute chunks of time during the day.
 Exercise can positively affect mood and reduce stress.
 Follow a healthy diet to fuel your mind and body.
 Get enough sleep.
 And learn techniques to manage stress.